nebulion/odin-recipes/README.md

 # Goals with this project
-I am aiming to practice some fundamental HTML knowledge with this project from [The Odin Project](https://theodinproject.com).
-Ideally, I would like to progress with this project beyond the constraints of The Odin Project; however, for now, it will be a fairly simple project.
+My aim with this project is to practice some fundamental HTML knowledge.
+The project is a part of [The Odin Project](https://theodinproject.com), a site for learning how to create webpages.
+Ideally, I would like to progress with this project beyond the constraints of The Odin Project; however, for now, it will be a fairly simple project that does not do much different from what the course site lays out.